syncfusion-content/blazor-docs/blazor/common/custom-resource-generator.md

 ---
 layout: post
-title: Custom Resource Generator | Blazor | Syncfusion
+title: Custom Resource Generator (CRG) in Blazor | Syncfusion
 description: Learn here about that how to using the custom resource generator in the Syncfusion Blazor Components
 platform: Blazor
 component: Common